SUPERSTART

 This app is intended to help students learn the SuperSTART framework.

-It is provided for general informational purposes only.
+It is provided for inspirational and amusement purposes only.
 Please read my full disclaimer and privacy policy.

 SuperSTART is an mnemonical framework built around the widespread START and JumpSTART mass-causality triage systems.
 To master them means to be able to recall the essential protocols at any time in the near or distant future.